How To Find the Right Investor for your Business

 A venture capitalist (VC) will look for a business that has the potential for a lot of growth.
 They’re usually private investors who use their own money to help fund businesses and often aren’t associated with a group.
 Many VCs seek to make an agreement that will either require equity or a board role within the company, but this isn’t always the case; others may only want to collect interest or another form of a payout instead.

 A venture capitalist can also come in the form of a venture capitalist firm.
-Their investment capitals are often obtained from pension funds, insurance companies and wealthy investors.
+Their investment capital are often obtained from pension funds, insurance companies and wealthy investors.
 A firm is less likely to want ownership or equity of your business, but it will usually attach an interest rate to the money that you borrow to see a profit.

 Spotify, Dropbox and Facebook are all examples of companies that have received venture capitalist funding.